Over 40? Here’s All of the Terrible Life Advice You Should Start Ignoring

 “I read it in…”

 Just because someone wrote it down doesn’t mean it’s true.
-This includes social media posts, your uncle (who heard it from a guy who heard it from another guy), and the dozens of blogs and websites vying for your attention.
+This includes social media posts, your uncle (who heard it from a guy who heard it from another guy), and the hundreds of fringe blogs and obscure websites vying for your attention.

 “Just put some makeup on it.”